rxdu/libxmotion/README.md

 $ mkdir build
 $ cd build
 ```

 * Run the command to generate eclipse project from cmake

 ```
 $ cmake -G"Eclipse CDT4 - Unix Makefiles" -D CMAKE_BUILD_TYPE=Debug ../pc
 ```
-* Import generated project located at build folder into eclipse
+* Import generated project located at build folder into eclipse.
+Make sure "Copy project into workspace" option is unchecked during the import process.

 You can install an Eclipse plugin from the following source to edit CMAKE files: